wesbarnett/lennardjones/README.md

 This program simulates "Lennard-Jonseium".
 It's mainly a tool for learning and study, so don't go and use it for any kind of official research or anything (or do so at your own risk).
+Expect bugs and mistakes.

 The code is written in C++ and requires Boost (for .ini file) and libxdrfile (for writing trajectory to .xtc).
 Some of the classes I use are based on my